decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- PK, octet string.
+- PK, an octet string.
 A public key in the form outputted by the SkToPK operation

 Outputs: